spisupat/atla-mcp-server/README.md

 ```
 - If you are building with OpenAI agents, you will also need an `OPENAI_API_KEY` in your environment

+In order to setup the "remote" server locally, run `uv run atla-mcp-server.py` in a terminal.
+This will start the server on `http://localhost:8001/sse`.

 ## Usage